Best Vision Insurance for Seniors in 2023

 What we like most

-- Plenty of affordable plans to choose from
+- Several affordable plans to choose from

 - Includes coverage for routine vision care, glasses, and contact lenses